Testing Graphs against an Unknown Distribution: VDF-Testable Properties are Extendable and Hereditary

 It is clear that for every integer $q$, a sample of $q$ vertices from $G_1$ according to $\mathcal{D}_1$ is indistinguishable from a sample of $q$ vertices from $G_2$ according to $\mathcal{D}_2$.
 Observe that $G_1$ satisfies $\mathcal{P}$ while $(G_2,\mathcal{D}_2)$ is $\frac{1}{|V(G_1)|^2}$-far from $\mathcal{P}$.
 To see that the latter statement is true, observe that by our choice of $G_1$, no matter how we change the bipartite graph between $v$ and $V(G_1)$, we will always get a graph that does not satisfy $\mathcal{P}$.
 Hence, in order to make $G_2$ satisfy $\mathcal{P}$, one must change the adjacency relation between a pair of vertices from $V(G_1)$, whose weight (under $\mathcal{D}_2$) is $\frac{1}{|V(G_1)|}$.

 Now, the fact that $(G_1,\mathcal{D}_1)$ and $(G_2,\mathcal{D}_2)$ are indistinguishable implies that $\mathcal{P}$ is not testable\footnote{ We note that if $\mathcal{P}$ is non-extendable but hereditary, then one can easily obtain infinitely many examples showing that $\mathcal{P}$ is not testable (rather than just the one example given in the proof of Proposition \ref{prop:hard_extendable}).
 Indeed, instead of adding just one vertex to $G_1$, one can add to $G_1$ any number $k$ of vertices (for a large $k$), and give these new vertices weight $o(1/k)$, while distributing the remaining weight uniformly among the vertices of $G_1$ (note that such an assignment is precisely what the setting of Theorem \ref{theo:rest2} forbids).
-The assumption that $\mathcal{P}$ is hereditary implies that every graph obtained in this way is $\frac{1-o(1)}{|V(G_1)|^2}$-far from satisfying \nolinebreak $\mathcal{P}$.} in the VDF \nolinebreak model. \end{proof}
+The assumption that $\mathcal{P}$ is hereditary implies that every graph obtained in this way is $\frac{1-o(1)}{|V(G_1)|^2}$-far from satisfying \nolinebreak $\mathcal{P}$.
+Also, if the weight given to the ``new'' vertices is small enough, then these two weighted graphs are indistinguishable by a sample of any prescribed size.} in the VDF \nolinebreak model. \end{proof}